fish_opt - create an option specification for the argparse command

 argparse $options -- $argv

-Same as above but with a third flag that can be given multiple times saving the value of each instance seen and only the long flag name (--token) can be used:
+Same as above but with a third flag that can be given multiple times saving the value of each instance seen and only a long flag name (--token) is defined:

 set -l options (fish_opt --short=h --long=help)